MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 07-08/Note 1 - Scope.md

   days_left = n
 ```

-Since the variable `days_left` is not within a structure, we can access and modify it from within a function.
+Since the variable `days_left` is not within a structure, we can access and modify it from within any function.

 ### Local Variables